dtzSiFive/firrtl-spec/spec.md

 The `force_initial`{.firrtl} and `release_initial`{.firrtl} statements may
 occur under `when`{.firrtl} blocks which becomes a check of the condition first.
-Note that this condition is only checked once and changes to it afterwards are irrelevant, and if executed the `force`{.systemverilog} will continue to be active.
+Note that this condition is only checked once and changes to it afterwards are irrelevant, and if executed the force will continue to be active.
 For more control over their behavior, the other variants should be used.
 Example: